timvieira/blog/content/backprop-and-chainrule.md

 #### The Lagrangian

-To handle constaints, let's dig up a tool from our calculus class, [the method of Lagrange multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier), which converts a *constrained* optimization probelm into an *unconstrainted* one.
+To handle constraints, let's dig up a tool from our calculus class, [the method of Lagrange multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier), which converts a *constrained* optimization problem into an *unconstrained* one.
 The unconstrained version is called "the Lagrangian" of the constrained problem.
 Here is its form for our task,